Remote Patient Monitoring

 For Hospitals/ Health Insurers

 MedTel’s RPM platform incorporates connected diagnostic devices, a smartphone app, and a web-based dashboard for hospital access and review.
 These devices include the digital blood pressure machine, body composition monitor, glucometer, pulse oximeter and many more.
-Our advanced solutions manages diseases like diabetes, hypertension & obesity and endeavors timely interventions.
-We also provide remote pregnancy care which reduces physical clinic visits and monitors complication parameters.
+Our advanced solutions manage diseases like diabetes, hypertension & obesity and endeavor timely interventions.
+We also provide remote pregnancy care which reduces physical clinic visits and monitors complication parameters

 We are also launching our new age solutions for cardiac care, kidney diseases & mental health.